Loan Entrance Counseling

 It is important to keep in mind that a loan is borrowed money and MUST be repaid at a specified time in the future, under the terms specified in the promissory note that the student signs.
 The student should be certain that all rights and responsibilities relative to any loan funds are understood before signing the promissory note.
 Failure to pay a student loan will adversely impact future credit ratings since all defaults are reported to national credit bureaus.

 After the student graduates, leaves school, or drops below half time enrollment, the student has a six-month grace period before he/she begins repayment.
-The lender will send the student information about repayment and he/she will be notified of the date repayment begins.
+The lender will send the student information about repayment and the student will be notified of the date repayment begins.

 The Direct Loan program offers four repayment plans to choose from, but the terms differ slightly.
 Direct PLUS Loan borrowers may choose only from the first three options given here.
 More detailed information on repayment options are provided during entrance and exit counseling or the student may contact the Direct Loan Servicing Center for additional information.